aws-samples/easy-ml-pocs/content/faq/_index.en.md

 {{</ faq >}}

-{{< faq "Why is Algorithm X / Tool X/ Service X not included?" >}}

-Mostly because it is pretty new, or because we think the AWS docs and other resources can guide you well to do API-only calls to pretrained models (think Polly / Transcribe etc.)

-{{</ faq >}}

 {{< faq "Can I contribute?" >}}

 Absolutely!
 This is mostly open for Internal Amazon employees to contribute.
 We are determining ways to scale the contributions from all of you.
 We will post more guidance on that here.
-Until then, reach out to us using the [Contact](../contact) page.
+Until then, reach out to us internally, for Amazonians.

 {{</ faq >}}

 {{< faq "Is there any documentation on how to contribute?" >}}

-All documentation on how to contribute is available in the corresponding github repository: (easy-ml-pocs](https://github.com/w601sxs/easy-ml-pocs) for this website.
+All documentation on how to contribute is available in the corresponding github repository [easy-ml-pocs](https://github.com/aws-samples/easy-ml-pocs) for this website.

 {{</ faq >}}